 Where can employers and employees access local and national advice?

-It is strongly recommended to keep up to date with these recommendations, as they are updated daily.
+It is strongly recommended to keep up to date with these recommendations, as they are updated frequently.